-RIAs meeting a minimum set of criteria are invited to apply for consideration.
-Applicants are then graded on six factors: assets under management (AUM); AUM growth; years in existence; advanced industry credentials of the firm’s advisers; online accessibility; and compliance record.
-There are no fees or other considerations required of RIAs that apply for the FT 300.
+The FT invites investment advisers who meet certain minimum criteria to apply for consideration.
+Applicants are then graded on six broad factors: assets under management (AUM), asset growth, years in operation, industry certifications of key employees, online accessibility, and compliance record.
+There are no fees or other considerations required to apply for the FT 300.

-Fisher Investments CEO Damian Ornani commented, “We are proud to be included in the FT Top 300 list for the fifth year in a row.
-This reflects our commitment to delivering appropriate solutions for our clients and bettering the investment universe.
-It is also an honour to be consistently recognised by Financial Times, one of the world’s leading business news organisations.”
+Fisher Investments CEO Damian Ornani commented, “We are honoured to be included on the elite FT Top 300 list for the seventh year in a row.
+This recognition reflects our commitment to providing our clients with unparalleled service, continuous education, and always putting their interests first.”

-The Financial Times Top 300 Registered Investment Advisors is an independent listing produced by the Financial Times (June 2014, June 2015, June 2016, June 2017, June 2018).
+The Financial Times Top 300 Registered Investment Advisers list is an independent recognition produced by the Financial Times (June 2014, June 2015, June 2016, June 2017, June 2018, June 2019 and June 2020).
 The FT 300 is based on data gathered from RIA firms, regulatory disclosures, and the FT’s research.
-As identified by the FT, the listing reflected each practice’s performance in six primary areas, including assets under management, asset growth, compliance record, years in existence, credentials and accessibility.
+The listing reflected each practice’s performance in six primary areas: assets under management, asset growth, compliance record, years in existence, credentials and online accessibility.
+This award does not evaluate the quality of services provided to clients and is not indicative of the practice’s future performance.
 Neither the RIA firms nor their employees pay a fee to The Financial Times in exchange for inclusion in the FT 300.

-Investing in stock markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
+Investing in financial markets involves a risk of loss and there is no guarantee that all or any invested capital will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.